Does a Warrant Have Your Name on It?

 Your best courses of action include:

-- Dealing with the issue as soon as you can – The worst thing you could do would be to delay dealing with the issue.
+The worst thing you could do would be to delay dealing with the issue.
 All that can come from such an act is problems.
 The sooner you deal with the matter at hand, the faster you can put it behind you.
 During your online search on a possible warrant in your name, be sure to fact check everything.
 Make sure authorities in fact have the right person they are looking for.
 Once that has been determined it is you in their cross-hairs, make plans to settle the issue.

-- Be upfront with those close to you – Having an arrest or bench warrant with your name on it is embarrassing.
+Having an arrest or bench warrant with your name on it is embarrassing.
 That said you do not want to lie to those closest to you.
 All that does is causes more problems now and later down the road.
 While you may lose one or more people close to you given the situation, those you can count on to be there for you will be.
 By being honest with them about the matter, there is less reason for them to run away from you.

-- Implications at work – With your name on a warrant, you may well fear that your job could be in jeopardy.
+With your name on a warrant, you may well fear that your job could be in jeopardy.
 With that in mind, you want to talk with your employer before word gets around.
 In today’s information age, it does not take long for details on the Internet to spread.
 Whether a website or social media, word could get to your employer about a warrant out for you.
 If it does, your place of employment may well decide to cut ties with you.
 Remember, many companies worry about their reputations in the public eye.
 As a result, you could pay the price if your company does not think it is a good idea to be associated with you.
 This is especially true if you have a job of importance and your employer’s public image could be at risk.

 Learning from This Time in Your Life